JustDev-oper/QuickSQL3/README.md

 ## English <a name="english"></a>

 QuickSQL3 is a Python library designed to simplify working with SQLite databases.
-It provides an intuitive API for performing common database operations such as creating tables, inserting data, querying, updating, and deleting records.
-The library is ideal for beginners or those who want to avoid writing raw SQL queries.
+It provides both synchronous and asynchronous APIs for performing common database operations with SQLite.
+The library is ideal for developers who want an intuitive interface for database operations without writing raw SQL queries.

 ## Features

-- **Simple API**: Easily create tables, insert data, and query records without writing SQL.
-- **Error Handling**: Built-in error handling to help you debug issues.
-- **Flexible**: Supports both synchronous and asynchronous operations.
+- **Dual APIs**: Choose between synchronous (`Database`) and asynchronous (`AsyncDatabase`) interfaces
+- **Comprehensive CRUD**: Create, Read, Update, Delete operations with simple method calls
+- **Schema Management**: Create tables, alter columns, rename tables, and more
-- **Type Annotations**: Fully typed for better code clarity and IDE support.
+- **Type Safety**: Full type annotations for better code clarity and IDE support
+- **Error Handling**: Built-in error handling with detailed logging
+- **Flexible Querying**: Support for WHERE clauses, parameterized queries, sorting, and pagination

 ## Installation

-You can install the library using pip:
+Install using pip:

 ```bash
 pip install QuickSQL3